 On June 9, 2021, the Santa Clara Valley Water District (Valley Water) Board declared a water shortage emergency condition pursuant to California Water Code §350, called for countywide water use reduction of 15% compared to 2019, and urged Santa Clara County to proclaim a local emergency.
 The County ratified its proclamation of a drought emergency on June 22, 2021.
 On April 12, 2022, the Board called for no more than 2 days of irrigation in a week for lawns and ornamental landscapes and prohibited midday irrigation and runoff.
-On May 24, 2022, the Board approved an ordinance to enforce these restrictions
+On May 24, 2022, the Board approved Ordinance 22-02 to enforce these restrictions.
+Ordinance 22-02 went into effect on June 1, 2022, and was amended on September 13, 2022, to include the State's watering ban on watering non-functional turf at Commercial, Industrial, and Institutional (CII) properties.